 Qualification and recognition

-On completion, you will receive MEM30305 Certificate III in Engineering - Fabrication Trade.
+On completion, you will receive the MEM30319 Certificate III in Engineering - Fabrication Trade qualification.

 How to apply